Level 1 – Foundation Phase

 Move slowly and focus on recovery:

-• Easy march or walk in place
+• Light march or walk

 • Standing quad stretch (use support if needed)